+Ĩ Never choose an IP address with Host-ID=0 or Host-ID=maximum! (e.g. for class B with subnet mask = 255.255.0.0, the "172.16.0.0" is reserved and the "172.16.255.255" is occupied as local broadcast address for this network.) --- ---

+7.6 Fast introduction

-0.0 Fast introduction Overview At the first start-up respectively at an over all reset with an PowerON again, the Ethernet PG/OP channel and PROFINET IO controller do not have any IP address.
+Overview At the first start-up respectively at an over all reset with an PowerON again, the Ethernet PG/OP channel and PROFINET IO controller do not have any IP address.
 These may only be reached via its MAC address.
 IP address parameters may be assigned to the corresponding component by means of the MAC addresses, which may be found on labels beneath the front flap with the sequence 1. address PG/OP channel and beneath address of the PROFINET IO controller.
 The assignment takes place directly via the hardware configuration of the Siemens SIMATIC Manager.

+Steps of configuration For the configuration of the PROFINET IO controller for productive connections please follow the following approach:

+- Assembly and commissioning

+- Hardware configuration CPU

+- Configure connections

-Steps of configuration For the configuration of the PROFINET IO controller for productive connections please follow the following approach: Assembly and commissioning Hardware configuration - CPU Configure connections Siemens S7 connections (Configuration via Siemens NetPro, communication via VIPA handling blocks) Open communication (Configuration and communication happens by standard handling blocks) Transfer of the complete project to CPU To be compatible to the Siemens SIMATIC Manager, the CPU 315-4PN23 from VIPA is to be configured as CPU 315-2 PN/DP (6ES7 315-2EH14-0AB0 V3.2)!
+- Siemens S7 connections

+- (Configuration via Siemens NetPro, communication via VIPA handling blocks)Open communication

+- (Configuration and communication happens by standard handling blocks)

+- Transfer of the complete project to CPU

+To be compatible to the Siemens SIMATIC Manager, the CPU 315-4PN43 from VIPA is to be configured as CPU 315-2 PN/DP (6ES7 315-2EH14-0AB0 V3.2)!

 The PROFINET IO controller is to be configured via the CPU sub module X2 (PN-IO).

+The Ethernet PG/OP channel of the CPU 315-4PN43 is always to be configured as 1. module after the really plugged modules at the standard bus as CP343-1 (343-1EX11) from Siemens.

+7.7 Commissioning and initialization

+Assembly and commissioning

-The Ethernet PG/OP channel of the CPU 315-4PN23 is always to be con- figured as 1. module after the really plugged modules at the standard bus as CP343-1 (343-1EX11) from Siemens.
-8.7 Commissioning a and initialization ÷ 1.
-Install your System 300S with your CPU. sioning 2.
-Wire the system by connecting cables for voltage supply and signals 3.
-Connect your PROFINET IO controller with Ethernet.
-4. Switch on the power supply. ⇒ After a short boot time, the CP is in idle.
+- 1. Install your System 300S with your CPU. - 2.
+Wire the system by connecting cables for voltage supply and signals - 3.
+Connect your PROFINET IO controller with Ethernet. - 4.
+Switch on the power supply. - After a short boot time, the CP is in idle.
 At the first commissioning res. after an overall reset of the CPU, the PROFINET IO controller and the Ethernet PG/OP channel have no IP address.

+Hardware configuration - CPU

-Assign IP address param- eters You get valid IP address parameters from your system administrator.
-The assignment of the IP address data happens online in the Siemens SIMATIC Manager starting with version V 5.3 &amp; SP3 with the following proceeding: 1.
-Start the Siemens SIMATIC Manager and set via 'Options → Set PG/PC interface'the access path to 'TCP/IP -&gt; Network card'.
-2. Open with 'PLC → Edit Ethernet Node n' the dialog window with the same name.
-Copen with PLC - Earl Ethernet Node In the dialog window with the same name.
+Assign IP address parameters from your system administrator.
+The assignment of the IP address data happens online in the Siemens SIMATIC Manager starting with version V 5.3 & SP3 with the following proceeding:

+- Start the Siemens SIMATIC Manager and set via 'Options → Set PG/PC interface the access path to 'TCP/IP -> Network card'. - 2. \triangleright Open with PLC \rightarrow Edit Ethernet Node n' the dialog window with the same name. - 3.
 To get the stations and their MAC address, use the [Browse] button or type in the MAC Address.
-The Mac address may be found at the 2. label beneath the front flap of the CPU.

-- 4. Choose if necessary the known MAC address of the list of found stations.
+The Mac address may be found at the 2. label beneath the front flap of the CPU. - 4.
+Choose if necessary the known MAC address of the list of found stations.
 To check this with [Blink] you may cause the MT LED to blink. - 5.
 Either type in the IP configuration like IP address, subnet mask and gateway.
 Or your station is automatically provided with IP parameters by means of a DHCP server.
 Depending of the chosen option the DHCP server is to be supplied with MAC address, equipment name or client ID.
 The client ID is a numerical order of max.
 63 characters.
 The following characters are allowed: "hyphen", 0-9, a-z, A-Z - 6.
 Confirm with [Assign IP configuration].